mtholyoke/devas-import/README.md

 Downloads MSL files from the Planetary Data Science repository at WUSTL, then runs processing scripts on them.

 Some previous code (removed by commit `213d47e` in this repo) ran additional predictive models on this data, but the scripts were missing some component files by the time we got this code, and we have no way to regenerate them.

+Converting to a Python file as of 4/19/2023.
+Note that it currently runs using os.system: subprocess is the current standard, but issues were encountered when implementing it with lftp.

 ### Driver script `cron_script.sh`